Hyle-org/devhub-hyle/docs/developers/general-doc/proof-generation.md

 If you're a complete beginner with zero-knowledge proofs, [our no-code introduction](https://blog.hyle.eu/a-simple-introduction-to-zero-knowledge-proofs-zkp/) might help.

+## Generating zero-knowledge proofs for Hylé

+### Choose what you prove

+Each application defines its proof logic.
+This means that each application developer can decide **what information** gets proven: for Hylé, proof settlement is a Success or a Failure.
+You define what that means for your app.

+Each app developer also defines what the **public and private inputs** of their app will be: what information should remain private and what should go onchain?

-## How to use zero-knowledge proofs
+### How to generate a zero-knowledge proof

 There are [many ZK languages](https://github.com/microbecode/zk-languages).
-Hylé aims to verify [as many as possible](./supported-proving-schemes.md).
+Hylé aims to verify as many as possible.

 DSLs, like Circom, are specific languages that usually compile down to a specific circuit.
 They're good, but they're complex and may have a high learning curve.

 zkVMs prove the correct execution of arbitrary code.
 They allow you to build ZK applications in a certain language without having to build a circuit around it.
 There are two main types of zkVMs: Cairo and RISC-V. You can benchmark your Rust code and find the best zkVM for your needs with [the any-zkvm template](https://github.com/MatteoMer/any-zkvm).

-We currently support RISC–V-based zkVMs [Risc0](https://risc0.com/docs/) and [SP1](https://docs.succinct.xyz/) and will support more types, including Cairo-based zkVMs and DSLs, in the future.

-## Generating a proof

-### What you prove

-Each application defines its proof logic.
-This means that each application developer can decide:

-- **What information** gets proven: for Hylé, proof settlement is a Success or a Failure.
-You define what that means for your app.
-- What the **public and private inputs** should be.
-Decide what information should remain private and what should go onchain.
-- **Proving scheme**: whichever zero-knowledge proof type you prefer is the one you’ll use.
-We verify [several proving schemes](./supported-proving-schemes.md) natively and aim to add more soon.

-### Where to generate your proof

 Each application can generate its proof in whichever place fits best.